sjoerd20/mProgProject/PROCESS.md

 ### Decisions
 - Decided to make a singleton of the FireBase class.
 This make it easier to use the class through multiple activities, while ensuring there is always maximal one instance of the FireBase class

+# day 6
+Working on implementing the youtube player.
+Moved the youtubePLayerFragment to a separate class named YoutubePlayerFragment

+### Decisions